-Plaque is the thin, sticky substance that builds up on your teeth each day.
+Dental plaque is the thin, sticky substance that builds up on your teeth each day.
 Plaque is a biofilm, which is made of many layers of hundreds of different bacteria (germs) types.
 Certain substances in your saliva can allow bacteria to stick to the surfaces of your teeth forming plaque.
 Additionally, the foods you eat provide energy for the bacteria in plaque to multiply.
-If plaque is not removed properly, it may eventually result in unpleasant breath and also oral health problems, including tooth decay (cavities) and gingivitis.1
+If plaque is not removed properly, it may eventually cause bad breath and also oral health problems, including tooth decay (cavities) and gingivitis (early-stage gum disease).1

 You have many kinds of bacteria (germs) in your mouth that form plaque.
 These bacteria stick to the surfaces of your teeth.
 The resulting substance is called dental plaque or dental biofilm.
-The bacteria in plaque are constantly reproducing.
-In less than 24 hours, the plaque can accumulate to the point where it becomes noticeable.2
+The bacteria in dental plaque are constantly reproducing.
+In less than 24 hours, the plaque can build up to the point where it becomes noticeable.2

 WHAT DOES PLAQUE LOOK LIKE?

 Dental plaque can be hard for you to see on your teeth.
 The most common way to notice plaque is the sensation it causes.
 Often when your teeth feel fuzzy or grimy it's because of plaque buildup.
-Dental plaque can result in bad breath, cavities and gum problems (gingivitis).
-Gum problems related to plaque buildup can include gums that are red, inflamed, or easily bleed when you brush or floss.3
+Dental plaque can result in bad breath, cavities, and gum problems such as gum diseases (gingivitis).
+Gum problems related to plaque buildup can also include red, swollen, or bleeding gums when you brush or floss.3

 HOW PLAQUE CAN BE HARMFUL TO ORAL HEALTH

-Allowing plaque to go unchecked presents several specific risks to your oral health.1
+Allowing plaque on teeth to go unchecked presents several specific risks to your oral health.1

 The number one cause of gingivitis is plaque buildup.
 Gingivitis is a reversible form of gum disease however when left untreated gingivitis can progress into periodontitis which is not reversible.
 Not properly removing or controlling the buildup of plaque on teeth regularly can lead to plaque-related gum problems.
 Learn more about how plaque and other factors can lead to gum disease, gingivitis and more advanced forms of gum disease.